brandon-pereira/milliseconds/README.md

-# byte-calculator
+# milliseconds-calculator

-Convert a string into bytes, kilobytes, and beyond.
-All from your browser!
+Utility to calculate and visualize milliseconds.
+All from the browser!

 ## Why?